JANG-hyeonjun/JANG-hyeonjun/README.md

 </p>

-My interest is Front-end Web Developer and C/C++ Programming
+My interest is Full-Stack Web Developer and C/C++ Programming

 - 💻 Recently studying systems, programming and algorithms
 - 🖥 and Regarding Capstone, we are developing a pathology web viewer.